 - The indifferent to money type (money is simply a tool) We think of Jiro.

-- The worrier (glass half empty types consumed by the risks their money or lack thereof poses) We think of Archie Bunker.
+- The worrier (glass half empty types consumed by the risks their money or lack thereof poses)

-All of those examples are mine.
 I appreciate how Honda dissects our behavior with money.
 There are so many paths that can lead us astray.
 Finding balance is the key.
 As I read page after page I kept wondering if there was a single distilled secret to making peace with money.

 Money as Energy That Is Flowing All Around Us